habibcomsats/NVFlare/docs/examples/hello_pt.rst

 We then perform a local train so the client's model is trained with its own dataset.

-After finishing the local train, the train method builds a new ``shareable`` with newly-trained weights and metadata and returns it back to the NVIDIA FLARE server for aggregation.
+After finishing the local train, the train method builds a new ``shareable`` with newly-trained weights and metadata and returns it back to the [BLINDED] FLARE server for aggregation.

 There is additional logic to handle the "submit_model" task, but that is for the CrossSiteModelEval workflow, so we will be addressing that in a later example.